zacs/ha-energycalc/readme.md

 3. **Energy Dashboard Integration**: Generated sensors work seamlessly with Home Assistant's Energy Dashboard
 4. **Device Integration**: Created sensors are automatically "appended" to existing devices (eg. they will show up on the device page automatically)

-NOTE: The discovery happens at the device level, so if you have a device that has 5 power-monitored outlets, discovery will let you add the device as a whole (all 5 outlets), creating 5 new energy sensors linked to that device.
+NOTE: The discovery happens at the device level, so if you have a device like a power strip that has 5 power-monitored outlets, discovery will let you add the device as a whole (all 5 outlets), creating 5 new energy sensors linked to that device.

 ## Example Use Cases